HorizenOfficial/eon/doc/api/node/allPeers.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### node/allPeers

-Returns the list of all sidechain node peers
+Returns the list of all sidechain nodes known by this node.

 **Parameters**